mwmlln/shinju_select/static/documentation/TESTING.md

 ## Responsiveness

-Throughout the site is tested to ensure all pages are displayed appropriately in all screen sizes
+Throughout, the site is tested to ensure all pages are displayed appropriately in all screen sizes

 ## Automated Testing